TheRealHungryHippos/ExtremeOctopi/README.md

 1. In one terminal window, run `npm run react-dev` to launch webpack
 1. In a different terminal window, launch your local MongoDB server (usually `mongod`)
-1. In a different terminal window, run `npm run server-dev` to launch the server, go to http://127.0.0.1:8080/ or http://localhost:8080/ to view the app
+1. In a different terminal window, run `npm run server-dev` to launch the server, go to http://127.0.0.1:8080/.
+Note, this assumes the callback url you set with Twitter in the earlier step [Obtaining required config information](#Obtaining-required-config-information).

+**Note:** Recommended to use `127.0.0.1`, but the alternative is to use `localhost`.
+Only use one, do not mix and match, or you may run into issues with the auth callback.

 ### Testing